LutzGue/songblueprint/README.md

 Based on the defined probability distribution, a parsing tree syntax is created, which can be displayed graphically.
 The parsing tree contains all layers from the "background", "middleground" and "foreground" (Schenker), so that in the end the original plan is still transparent as the backbone and is preserved.
 This graphical presentation allows all levels to remain in parallel in the focus of the musical analysis.

 The following examples are shown in the syntax of “parsetree”.
 The advantage of parsetree over json is that parsetree texts use fewer characters and therefore can be used better in ChatGPT.
 The character limit in the chat is 4000 characters.
 ChatGPT is able to understand the hierarchical structure inside of the parsetree syntax.
+We humans cannot easily read the extremely minimized parsetree string.
+For that, we can use parsetree syntax and graphically display complex relationships hierarchically.
+This allows us to comfortably grasp logic patterns at a glance.
+These graphics can also be used for didactic purposes and published (e.g. in articles, books, YouTube shorts, TikTok).

 ![example1](https://github.com/LutzGue/songblueprint/blob/main/img/dices_music_sheet.jpg)